SchoolSaint Gianna School of Health Sciences

 Assistant Professor of Clinical Exercise Physiology, Exercise Clinic Coordinator

-Chair of Exercise Physiology Department, Professor of Physiology
+Chair of Exercise Physiology, Professor of Exercise Physiology

 I have been with University of Mary since 2000, founding the programs in exercise science (bachelor’s) and clinical exercise physiology (master’s) and leading the accreditation process for each.
 I have been involved at regional and national levels of the American College of Sports Medicine since 1991, serving two terms as the North Dakota representative for the Northland American College of Sports Medicine (NACSM), one term as NACSM President Elect, President, and Past President, and served with the Legislative Committee for Clinical Exercise Physiology Association (CEPA).
 I enjoy an active lifestyle, reading, a good discussion, and spending time with loved ones.